 B. Private Sector Impact:

-Counties which pass favorably through a voter referendum on local tax options may experience an increase in the local millage rate on ad valorem taxes or a county sales tax increase.
+Counties which pass local tax options through a voter referendum may experience an increase in a county sales tax increase.
 The impact to the private sector would create a potential increase in taxes.

 C. Government Sector Impact: